Frequently asked questions about the Chinese Flagship

 Chinese Flagship is a comprehensive program for dedicated students who would like to reach professional proficiency in Mandarin Chinese.
 Flagship students take two more years of language coursework than the three years required for the EALC Chinese major at Indiana University.
 Altogether, they pursue five years of Chinese language study, completing their coursework at an accelerated rate.

-Flagship students enhance their learning with study abroad for a summer in either mainland China or Taiwan.
-They receive one-to-one tutoring from native Chinese speakers, and spend a Capstone year in China, where they continue to study the language while enrolled in university courses in their major field.
-They participate in an internship relating to professional interests when in China, too.
+Flagship students enhance their learning with study abroad for a summer in Taiwan.
+They receive one-to-one tutoring from native Chinese speakers, and spend a Capstone year in Taiwan, where they continue to study the language while enrolled in university courses in their major field.
+They participate in an internship relating to professional interests when abroad, too.

 Chinese Flagship students are eligible for Flagship funding.
 These typically cover the majority of their study abroad expenses.